At the Sierra Valley Preserve

 Working Together for the Sierra Valley Preserve

 FRLT worked together with local landowners, the Northern Sierra Partnership, and The Nature Conservancy over many years to assemble the 2,575-acre Sierra Valley Preserve, strategically located where the braided channels through the Sierra Valley wetlands converge to form the Wild and Scenic Middle Fork Feather River.
-In 2019, FRLT acquired the most recent addition—the 50-acre Marshall property on the northwest corner of the Preserve, which will be the location for the new Preserve headquarters and nature center.
+In 2019, FRLT acquired the most recent addition—the 50-acre Marshall property on the northwest corner of the Preserve, the location for the new Preserve headquarters and nature center.

 Planning informed by our local community